 Lubbers Hall - This architecturally Dutch-influenced building, constructed in 1942, is the center for the humanities and social science departments.
-It houses the departments of communication, English, history, political science, philosophy, and religion.
+It houses the departments of English, history, political science, philosophy, and religion.
 The center has been named in honor of the college's seventh president, Dr. Irwin J. Lubbers.

-Graves Hall, built in 1894 and remodeled in 1962, is a beautiful stone building which houses the Department of Modern and Classical Languages, faculty offices, classrooms and seminar rooms, a language laboratory, and a 250-seat auditorium (Winants Auditorium, which was extensively remodeled in 1979).
+Graves Hall, built in 1894 and remodeled in 1962, is a beautiful stone building which houses classrooms and seminar rooms, and the 250-seat Winants Auditorium.
 The Children's After School Achievement (CASA) and Upward Bound programs, which work with elementary- and high school-age children respectively, and the Henry Schoon Meditation Chapel occupy the ground floor.
 The building is named for the primary donor, Nathan F. Graves, a Reformed Church layman.